nucleome/Tutorial-SingeCellHiC/README.md

 ## Starting data service using the demo data
 We have provided a demo data set (only Hi-C data on chromosome 19 is included to reduce data size) and corresponding excel configuration file to directly launch a local data service and explore features in Nucleome Browser.

-You can see the following video tutorials for different operating systems and the below text version for reference.
+You can see the following video tutorials for different operating systems and use the following text for reference.

 - Linux machine video tutorial ()
 - macOS machine video tutorial ()